uw-cheme485/uw-cheme485.github.io/grading.md

 ## Projects

 Class projects will be completed in teams of 3 (with 1-2 teams of 4 if it doesn't split evenly).
 Teams will be assigned randomly.
+This is done for a reason, as there are advantages and disadvantages with different team formation methods (see this summary [here](http://facultyguidetoteamwork.umn.edu/how-do-i-form-successful-teams)).
+I prefer random assignment because:

+1. Randomized teams are more likely to give diverse teams, a key element to key success.
+2. Students will work with students they may not know as well, which will be a given in the work force.
+3. It removes bias that other methods can't address (e.g. trying to make "balanced" teams based on student ability or temperament.
+The worst I've heard is assigning groups based on GPA).
+4. It's just easier.

+If you foresee any problems with your team after team assignment, please come see me.

 Each team will select a project from one of the following sources:

 1. Appendix C of Turton
 2. Additional projects found [here](https://richardturton.faculty.wvu.edu/projects)
 3. Past problems from the [AIChE design competition](https://www.aiche.org/community/students/student-design-competition/past-problems)

+Final projects will be graded as a group effort.
+Students will be able to give input on team member contributions through a team evaluation survey.
+Team members will be given 100 points to allot among all team members e.g. if you think all team members contributed equally and you are in a team of 3, you would give each team member 33.3 points.

+In order to ensure consistent grading of final projects, the teaching team (all TAs and the myself) will grade all reports together as a group.